donyu/cs3136-recitations/recitation-6.md

   return 0;
 }
 ```
+### Memory Leaks ###
+When you run valgrind on your programs, you will have memory errors if you allocated memory on the heap that wasn't freed.
+Don't forget to free()!
+Memory errors will lose you points on labs!

 ## Structs ##
 ### What's a struct? ###
 A struct is a collection of variables.
 Some may say "it's like a class in C".